Direct Cost and Indirect Cost

 These are the costs that can be easily tract to the final product.

-Indirect cost is the cost that incurs within the business operation but we cannot track it directly to the finished product.
+Indirect cost is the cost that incurs within the business operation but we cannot track directly to the finished product.
 However, the company cannot operate their business without indirect cost.
 They include rental, depreciation, admin expense and so on.
 They are the expense that remains after we allocate the direct cost.
-These costs will be allocated to the finish product base on the different method such as Process Costing, Activities Base Costing, Life cycle.
+These costs will be allocated to the finish product base on the different method such as Process Costing, Activities Base Costing, or Life cycle costing.

 Different between Direct and Indirect cost